hynek/pgbg/.github/CONTRIBUTING.md

 ### PostgreSQL

-The test suite requires a running Postgres database that is accessible via the `postgresql://postgres@127.0.0.1/postgres` DSN (no password).
+The test suite requires a running PostgreSQL database that is accessible via the `postgresql://postgres@127.0.0.1/postgres` DSN (no password).
 It will use it only to create a database `pgbg` with a no-password user `pgbg` that is used for the actual tests.